Great Books About Book Clubs

 Book Summary

-Four diverse members write this group memoir of one book club – black and white, gay and straight, immigrant and American-born.
-Through the novels by Toni Morrison, the book club had intimate and revealing conversations about the challenges of everyday racism and living in uncertain times.
+This group memoir is written by four book-club members—Black and white, gay and straight, immigrant and American-born.
+Through Toni Morrison’s novels, the book club had intimate and revealing conversations about the challenges of everyday racism and of living in uncertain times.

-In separate essays, the four members share their own perspectives on the important conversations that the group had, along with how those conversations related to the Toni Morrison books they read.
+In separate essays, the four members share their perspectives on the important conversations the group had and how those conversations related to the Toni Morrison books they read.

 Book Summary

-In 2007, book publisher Will’s mother, Mary Ann, was diagnosed with pancreatic cancer.
-At her chemotherapy appointments, they quickly established a new tradition of reading the same books, allowing them to have something to discuss in the hospital waiting room.
-From classic books to popular titles, this memoir explores the books they read and looks back at his mother’s incredible life, which involved helping refugees, orphans, and other causes that support women.
+In 2007, book publisher Will’s mother, Mary Anne, was diagnosed with pancreatic cancer.
+At her chemotherapy appointments, they quickly established a new tradition of reading the same books, giving them something to discuss in the hospital waiting room.
+From classic books to popular titles, this memoir explores the books they read and looks back at his mother’s incredible life, which involved advocating for refugees, orphans, and women.

 Some readers take issue with the author highlighting only the good works throughout his mother’s life and his positive attitude toward her throughout her treatments.
 We understand the argument that no one is perfect, but we also understand the author’s decision not to criticize his mother in a memoir written after her death about their book discussions.